 Credit risk is the risk of loss associated with the counterparty's inability to fulfill its payment obligations.
-Financial instruments that potentially subject the Company to concentrations of credit risks consist of cash and promissory notes.
-To minimize the credit risk the Company places these instruments with a high quality financial institution.
+Financial instruments that potentially subject the Company to concentrations of credit risks consist of cash.
+To minimize the credit risk, the Company places these instruments with a high quality financial institution.